MengmengRong/Bayesian-ML-PhD-Prep/03_bayesian_week2.md

-# Week 2: Bayesian Thinking – Priors, Likelihood, Posterior
+# Week 2: Bayesian Thinking

 This document summarizes key concepts from Week 2 of the Bayesian Statistics course on Coursera (UCSC).
 It covers the basic building blocks of Bayesian inference.